www.Acupuncture4Animals.com

 HOW MANY SESSIONS ARE NEEDED?

-The number and frequency of sessions depend on the type of cancer and the symptoms of the pet.
-Initial treatments consist of 4 to 8 weekly sessions, which may become less frequent over time.
-Herbs are usually started after the first session.
-They may consist of mixtures designed to maintain body weight or control physical symptoms of the cancer or its treatment, or which complement the anti-tumor effects of any western therapy currently in progress.
+Herbs may be started after chemotherapy or, if the owner elects not to use chemotherapy, after the first acupuncture session.
+Herbal formulas may consist of mixtures designed to maintain body weight or control physical symptoms of the cancer or its treatment, slow the progression of the disease or complement the anti-tumor effects of any western therapy currently in progress.
+Western herbs, Chinese formulas and antioxidants may be used.